faizalmy/laravel-wallet/docs/guide/multi-asset/README.md

 3. **Asset type not detected**: Check table names, model classes, or add explicit `getAssetType()` method
 4. **Asset type not registered**: Check configuration and registration
 5. **Foreign key constraint violations**: Ensure wallet IDs exist in the correct asset tables
+6. **Transfer operations still use default tables**: This was a service binding issue that has been fixed in the latest version

 ### Debugging